TechWriterMelissa/student-portfolio/Classroom KBAs/about-classroom-homepage.md

 * Return to the **Home** page anytime by clicking Menu > Home

 ### Class Cards
 Class cards are a visual representation of your classes.
 When the Home page is active, class cards are displayed on the right.
+If there are no cards displayed, it means you have not yet created a class or no classes have been assigned to you.

 **Tip:**
 * On the **Home** page, click the plus sign in the upper right-hand corner of the toolbar to [create a new class](https://support.google.com/edu/classroom/answer/6020273?sjid=10527478863130359399-NA).